 Editing of Configuration Files

 Manual editing of configuration files can lead to configuration mistakes.
 We recommend that each configuration file is backed up before editing.
-To edit files, the user can use the vi editor, see here for a cheat sheet on how to use vi.
+To edit files, the user can use the vi editor, see the cheat sheet here on how to use vi.

 To add the required configuration follow these steps: